 The DP Core draws all the subjects together.
-The Theory of Knowledge (TOK) course encourages students to explore the nature of knowledge and how we make claims about what we know in various areas of knowledge.
-TOK provides a unique intellectual opportunity as students seek to understand the world from a range of perspectives.
+The Theory of Knowledge (TOK) course encourages students to explore the nature of knowledge.
+It challenges students to think at a level beyond anything demanded at any other Sixth Form curriculum.
 They may, for example, compare how knowledge comes to be accepted in Mathematics, Science and History.
 The Extended Essay engages students in the research process: developing a research question of personal intellectual interest, then investigating, considering and ultimately answering their question.
 Along the way, they develop formal academic research and writing skills that they will need for university as well as the critical thinking and discernment necessary for the world of work.
 CAS (Creativity, Activity, Service) encourages students to develop their social conscience, creating opportunities to act meaningfully to impact the world around them, as well as developing their creativity and keeping them healthy in mind and body.
 The Core elements embody the values and approaches to education that lie at the heart of a Rugby School education.

 A student must take and pass all elements of the diploma in order to be awarded the qualification.
 In total an IB diploma is scored out of 45 points.
-IB subjects are graded 1-7 (top) for both Standard and Higher level and a 3 further points are allocated for the Core.
-It is important to note that students are not expected to score 45 points in order to access the best universities; in fact the range of points required by universities is between 32 points and 42 points.
+IB subjects are graded 1-7 (top) for both Standard and Higher level and 3 further points are allocated for the Core.
+It is important to note that students are not expected to score 45 points in order to access the best universities; in fact the range of points required by universities is between 32 points and 42/43 points at very competitive universities.